hsw33/RNASeqProject/README.md

 See: Scripts/Trimmomatic_Script
 ## Analysis with FastQC
 Then, I used FastQC to assess the cleaned results.
 The parameters used in Trimmomatic were successful in increasing the overall quality of the data.
+95.63% of the reads were retained after cleaning, which is an excellent result.

-After I deemed the results to be high-quality, I used bowtie2 to align the data with the C. albicans reference genome, which is linked below. https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000182965.3/
+After I deemed the output to be high-quality, I used bowtie2 to align the data with the C. albicans reference genome, which is linked below. https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000182965.3/
 ## Use bowtie2
 I then used bowtie2 to align my experimental reads with the reference genome.
 After running the program, the bowtie2 results yielded an alignment of 88.51% (of alignments that occurred exactly one time).
 At this stage in the process, my results were slightly different from Grace's results, who is also examining the same WTA2_1 and WTA2_2 files.
 This is of importance because we should have exactly identical results.
 This discrepancy may be due to a small difference in our Trimmomatic scripts, like the order in which we invoked the trimming commands.